lumpn/gamedev-workshop/GameMaker/README.md

-# Game maker
+# Game maker challenge
 Create a Unity prototype where users can create and play their own games.

 In _Create_ mode users can create entity prefabs and place instances of them in the scene.
 In _Play_ mode users can play the created scene and interact with the placed entities.

 The problem is open-ended by design.
 There is no right or wrong approach.
-Feel free to make technical and creative decisions that feel right to you.
+Feel free to make technical and creative decisions that suit you.

 ## Create mode
 The user can choose between two types of entities.